UK Employee-First Support • Plain English • Evidence-led

 10) What counts as workplace harassment?

-Harassment can include unwanted conduct that violates dignity or creates an intimidating, hostile, degrading, humiliating, or offensive environment—especially if linked to a protected characteristic.
-Evidence matters.
+Harassment can include unwanted conduct that violates dignity or creates an intimidating, hostile, degrading, humiliating, or offensive environment — especially if linked to a protected characteristic.

 11) I’m pregnant/on maternity and my manager turned against me.
 Is that discrimination?